 The Gymnasium of Theatre in Ephesus, also known as the Theatre Gymnasium, is a fascinating site that combines both educational and physical training facilities.
 This complex, located at the beginning of Harbor Street, was constructed in the 2nd century AD and dedicated to the goddess Artemis and the emperor Antonius Pius.

 The gymnasium was an essential part of Roman culture, serving as a major educational center where young men were trained in various disciplines, including art, sports, literature, drama, and speech.
-The palaestra, or place of exercise, was an open field surrounded by covered columns, providing a space for physical activities1.
+The palaestra, or place of exercise, was an open field surrounded by covered columns, providing a space for physical activities.

 The complex also included a bathhouse with warm bathing pools, a frigidarium (cold room), recreation rooms, and halls for training.
-One of the notable features of the gymnasium is the Hall of Emperors, which had mosaic-decorated floors and statues of emperors1.
+One of the notable features of the gymnasium is the Hall of Emperors, which had mosaic-decorated floors and statues of emperors.
 These statues are now displayed in the Izmir Archaeological Museum.

 The Basilica Stoa

 The Basilica Stoa in Ephesus, also known as the Market Basilica, is a significant historical structure located just north of the State Agora.
-This basilica dates back to the 1st century AD and served as a major gathering place for business and legal matters2.
+This basilica dates back to the 1st century AD and served as a major gathering place for business and legal matters.

 The Basilica was a rectangular building, approximately 160 meters long, with a wooden roof and three naves separated by two rows of columns.
 Initially, the columns were adorned with Ionic capitals featuring bull heads, symbolizing power.
 During the reign of Augustus, these were replaced with Corinthian-style capitals.